Free Employee Engagement Survey Template to Boost Productivity

 Quiet Quitting

-Quiet Quitting is an intriguing example of employee turnover.
+Quiet quitting is an intriguing example of employee turnover.
 Employees disengage from their work or organization without overtly expressing dissatisfaction or actually resigning.
 So, the employee remains part of the organization but emotionally or mentally disengages from their duties.
 Generally, this disengagement is a result of dissatisfaction, lack of an acceptable career path, or insufficient professional development opportunities.

 While the concept itself is not entirely new, the terminology may have gained prominence in recent years as organizations and researchers focus more on understanding subtle forms of employee disengagement